cs2t/paranumpy/README.md

 ## Examples

+The following examples illustrate some of the basic operations that can be performed with  `paranumpy`.
 These examples are included in the folder examples.
 The parallel execution of the examples can be conducted for instance via:

 ```bash
 mpirun -np 2 python example01.py
 ```

 ### Example 1